avikumar15/quick-mail-cli/README.md

 Body and attachments are optional arguments.
 Body can be either passed as an argument otherwise it can also be typed in the nano shell.
 Use the --lessgo (shorthand -l) to skip confirmation of mail, for quicker mail deliveries.

 To clear the cli storage, use the clear command.
-Use --justdoit (shorthand -j) to even remove the credential and token files from project directory.
+Use --justdoit (shorthand -j) to even remove the credential and token files from project directory, this extra argument would allow you to change your primary email address.

 	$ quickmail clear --help